- > Resources >

 The symptoms of Parkinson's disease appear when the level of dopamine falls below 20% of normal levels, causing a lack of coordination and control of body movement that often appears as a tremor, stiff muscles and joints, and/or difficulty moving.
 It can also cause difficulty with speech.
 The dopamine levels continue to fall slowly over many years.
 People with Parkinson's disease tend to move slowly, shuffling their feet, and find it difficult to initiate movement, and develop a mask-

-Parkinson's disease is most common in the elderly (approximately 1 in 400 of the population over 65, and slightly more common in males than in females), and is caused by either atherosclerosis (hardening of the arteries) or unknown degenerative changes.
+Parkinson's disease is most common in the elderly, with an occurrence rate of approximately 1 in 400 of the population over 65, and slightly more common in males than in females.
+It is caused by either atherosclerosis (hardening of the arteries) or unknown degenerative changes.
 When found in younger people, it is usually caused by poisoning or encephalitis (inflammation of the brain).